itf/6s092/courses/IAP19/PS/PS07/content.md

 		# Swaps the data at index i with the data in index[j]
 ```

+Please notice that isLarger compares data at location i, and at location j, rather than comparing elements of value i and value j.

 Using those two functions they ask you to sort the data
 ### Selection sort
 The data is stored in different physical locations, so it is really expesive to move the data from one place to another.
 They need you to minimize the number of swaps.

 It is very cheap to perform comparisons however, so you can compare as many times as you want.

+You have no extra space to store the data, since data storage is very expensive.

 Knowing this, they ask you to implement the function selection sort.

 <question pythoncode>
 csq_interface = 'ace'